Kathleen Clarke: Later life

-In 1966, as part of the celebrations of the Easter Rising, she and other surviving relatives were awarded honorary doctorates of law by the National University of Ireland.

-In the run up to the commemorations of the rising she wrote to then taoiseach Seán Lemass saying as “the only widow alive of the signatories of the 1916 Proclamation...I know more about the events both before and after the Rising than anyone now alive”.
+In 1966, as part of the 50th anniversary celebrations of the Easter Rising, she and other surviving relatives were awarded honorary doctorates of law by the National University of Ireland.
+In the run-up to the commemorations of the Rising she wrote to the Taoiseach, Seán Lemass, saying that as "the only widow alive of the signatories of the 1916 Proclamation...I know more about the events both before and after the Rising than anyone now alive".
 She wanted a central role in the celebrations and said that her husband, not Patrick Pearse, had been president of the Republic in 1916.